-The Assistant Head teacher Mr J Viinikka is the named Designated Teacher with responsibility for looked-after and previously looked-after children.
+The Assistant Head teacher Mr J Viinikka is the named Designated Teacher with responsibility for Children in Local Authority Care.
 He attends countywide meetings to ensure he is aware of developments in this area.
-London Meed is aware of recent legislation in this area including the February 2018 Statutory guidance for schools on 'The designated teacher for looked-after and previously looked-after children'

-Anti-Bullying
+Bullying

 London Meed School wishes all pupils to feel secure and comfortable at school.
 We consider bullying to be a threat to the security and welfare of children.
 Therefore we would request that any concerns in this area are brought to our attention.
-If you or your child has a specific concern in this area, in the first instance contact your child's class teacher.
-For further advice please contact Assistant Head Teacher and SENCo Mr Viinikka.
+If you or your child have a specific concern in this area please contact Assistant Head Teacher and SENCo Mr Viinikka.
 Please call him directly through the school switchboard or ask in the school office for an appointment.
 Alternatively contact Ms Reece the Headteacher or Ms Langtree the Deputy Headteacher.
 Please see Anti-Bullying Policy.